yue-sun/lbrmt/README.md

 ## _"What is a video worth?"_

-If a picture is worth a thousand words, check out our example simulation videos!
+If a picture is worth a thousand words, check out our [simulation videos](https://github.com/yue-sun/lbrmt/videos/README.md)!

 ## How to use LBRMT?